sradevski/aida/docs/installation.md

 mkdir Models
 ```

-We can go ahead and create a config file using the interactive interface by running `aida init`, but to keep things simple just create a **.aidarc** file in the **sampleDir** directory, and just copy and paste the following config:
+We can create a config file using the interactive interface by running `aida init`, but to keep things simple just create a **.aidarc** file in the **sampleDir** directory, and just copy and paste the following config:

 ```
 {